juancki/docus/source/problems/knapsack-travelsman-2.rst

 - :math:`h` Gives a sense of the direction to search in the solution.
 - :math:`h(state) \geq 0`
-- :math:`h(state) = 0` at the goal.
+- :math:`h(goal) = 0` .

 In this case, I propose to use the number of elements left to visit, TODO as the heuristic.
+The heuristic function will be zero at the goal but also at all other exhausted paths.

 .. code-block:: python